 The spirit of community and neighborly kindness that you get in American small towns just can’t be rivaled.
 As the years go by, it’s getting harder and harder to find truly close-knit communities that embody that feeling of togetherness and old-fashioned hospitality.
 These teeny tiny towns may have populations near or below 1,000 people, but they have plenty of heart to go around.
-Here are some of the tiniest towns in America.
+Here are some of the smallest towns in the U.S.

 With an incorporation date of November 16, 1818, this town is actually older than the state of Alabama.
 Mooresville has a population of under 100 people and only 48 post office boxes.
 Some families have had the same box for several generations.

 This tiny town of 87 residents is nestled right on the Canadian border.
 In fact, Hyder uses Canadian currency and runs on B.C. time.
 The only connection between Hyder and the rest of Alaska is a twice-weekly mail float.
 Hyder gets its electricity from a Canadian utility provider, uses a Canadian postal code, and Hyder's students attend school in Canada.

 This town of 128 people is a must-see Arizona destination.
 Wild burros (small donkeys) roam the streets, and the Oatman Hotel once hosted movie stars such as Clark Gable and Carole Lombard.
 This small town has a true Old West vibe.

 Located in Searcy County, Gilbert is home to only 28 people.
 It actually isn't the smallest town in Arkansas (that honor belongs to Magnet Cove with its population of five people), but it is known for being one of the coldest spots in the state.

 California: Bombay Beach

 This resort area is well past its golden days, but photographers and explorers still flock to Bombay Beach's shore.
 With a population of 295, this town was once a thriving coastal destination until rising salt levels drove business elsewhere.